dpc/breeze/README.md

 In Breeze `|` is the only cursor shape.
 It feels more like a graphical text editor, than traditional CLI ones.

-Kakoune seem very Vim-golf, centric.
+Kakoune seem very Vim-golf-centric.
 In Breeze the philosophy is slightly different.
 It doesn't matter to me in how many keystrokes one can perform certain editing operation.
-What matter instead is predictable, natural, easy to use modal text edition.
-Muscle memory and rapid keypressing without having to pay much attention is what I am aiming for.
+What matter to me most is predictable, natural, easy to use modal text edition.
+Muscle memory and rapid keypressing without having to pay much attention is what I am aiming for first.

 ## Status and plans